grimme-lab/xtb_docs/source/gfnff.rst

 ``xtb`` is a semiempirical extended tight-binding program package and its default values are chosen to yield robust and accurate results for all GFN-xTB methods.
 GFN-FF represents the first non-electronic variant and thus it should come as no surprise, that some of the default values do not work with a generic force-field.
 Settings that deviate from the defaults are discussed below.

-Parallelisation
+Parallelization
 -------------------

-The ``xtb`` program uses OMP parallelisation.
-To calculate larger systems an appropriate OMP stacksize must be provided.
+The ``xtb`` program uses OMP parallelization.
+To calculate larger systems an appropriate OMP stack size must be provided.
 Since the system size may easily exceed 5000 atoms in force-field calculations, a large number should be chosen.
-Otherwise you may encounter a segmentation fault.
+Otherwise, you may encounter a segmentation fault.
 For 5000 atoms you may choose:

 .. code:: bash